Windows XP Hardware Profiles - Little known goodies

 The simplest solution would be to shut down unneeded and unused services.
 But there are a few problems with this approach:

-Using Hardware Profiles can solve all of the above:
+Using Hardware Profiles can solve all of the above

 The hardware profiles allow the computer user to create different setups/scenarios - id est profiles - for specific computing purposes, without unnecessarily wasting resources on unneeded tasks.

+For more information about Hardware Profiles, please refer to this Microsoft article.
 Alright, now that we are convinced that Hardware Profiles can make our lives easier, let's see how we can set them up.

 Note: Please remember that I do NOT advocate (deliberate) use of tweaks in Windows!
 However, the use of Hardware Profiles allows almost transparent and harmless tweakability.